 - If you ask to be a clearer channel of information for God, you might have to clean up some things that impede your clarity.

 - If you ask that your partnership be healthier, you might have to ask your partner to see a relationship counselor with you even at the chance of them saying no.

 - If you ask that your children be the healthiest they can be spiritually and emotionally-then you might have to set better boundaries, even at the risk of them being mad at you.

 When we ask for something from the universe, we tend to need to earn it by living it.
 This is why God told the Israelites that they cannot see His face and survive.
 It meant the old them would have to die to be able to embrace the new, higher level.

 In general, what all of this means is that when we are asking for something from the universe, we will be asked to rise to become the embodiment of that thing.
 Just look at Hercules.
 He went through 12 major tests/initiations to become a god.
 It’s as though we are told that if we want the greatest love, we must become a better living example of that love.
 After all, we can’t live what we don’t give and we can’t give what we don’t have.

-Again, we have to be careful for what we ask for.
+Again, we have to be careful about what we ask for.
 And even when we aren’t officially asking, we are still asking.
 Each time we desire or verbalize a change we want to make, we are setting ourselves up to have to become more of that thing.
 And when we don’t live up to our newly desired identity or goal, we will harshly judge and punish ourselves.
 Remember, all of our tests are not really from God but from us, because it is not God who sees us as needing growth or improvement.
 It’s us!
 And how intense these issues arise is greatly determined by how big of a change we are asking for.
-ACIM says it’s best to just “go for it” or else the ego will recalibrate its hold and it’s tactics with each smaller change we make.
-But still, for many of us it’s best to only try incremental changes.
+ACIM says it’s best to just “go for it” or else the ego will recalibrate its hold and its tactics with each smaller change we make.
+But still, for many of us, it’s best to only try incremental changes.